 “Through City Year, I learned what it was that I wanted to offer the world around me and I didn’t think physical therapy was the best way to get the best out of me,” Dan said.

-Dan continued on with City Year for the next six years: first as a senior AmeriCorps member in New York, followed by four years in Los Angeles as a program manager, senior program manager, and program director.
-Most recently, Dan relocated to Florida to become City Year Jacksonville’s executive director.
+Dan continued on with City Year for the next six years: first as a Senior AmeriCorps member in New York, followed by four years in Los Angeles as a Program Manager, Senior Program mManager, and Program Director.
+Most recently, Dan relocated to Florida to become City Year Jacksonville’s Executive Director.

-As executive director of a City Year site, Dan’s role is to tell City Year’s story and make sure they have a story to tell.
+As Executive Director of a City Year site, Dan’s role is to tell City Year’s story and make sure they have a story to tell.
 “I speak on our behalf, I write on our behalf and I organize the community around us.
-I am the one who all departments report into.
+I am the one who all departments report to.
 I’m responsible for setting ambitious goals and making sure my team meets those ambitious goals,” Dan explained.

 According to Dan, the most challenging aspect to get used to in his current position is moving away from working in schools and not seeing the impact of his work play out in front of him through his students’ progress.
 He has had to switch his motivation to creating the opportunity for others to impact students.

 Dan is never far from what made him fall in love with the organization in the first place.
 In the same way that he once enjoyed utilizing his creativity to motivate his students, he now gets to ignite the passion of his community to support City Year and the passion of his staff to continue working diligently to meet their goals.